Frequently Asked Questions

 Can a person become addicted to Hypnosis, or is it habit-forming?

-No. A person can resist Hypnosis anytime he/she so desires, regardless of how many time he/she has been hypnotized.
+No. A person can resist Hypnosis anytime he/she so desires, regardless of how many times he/she has been hypnotized.

 On average, 14.
 Ages 12 to 20 are excellent subjects.